 First Let’s Talk about the Wonder of Knowledge

 I will maintain that there is something magical about reading a good book to preschoolers.
 Their imaginations are ripe, and the desire for knowledge is infectious.
 As a literacy teacher, I can acknowledge that I’m a bit biased, but I truly believe that a foundation of literacy set children up for success in all other aspects of learning.
-Teaching children to love reading, to engage in stories, and a wonder for knowledge through books, instills in them a passion for learning.
+Teaching children to love reading, to engage in stories, and to wonder for knowledge through books instills in them a passion for learning.

 I was trained in secondary education and my student teaching and substitute teaching after graduation was based in High School and Middle school.
-My heart still grieves for the children in Middle School that could barely read a sentence from a text book.
-My heart still hurts for the stereotypical athletes in my 10th grade history class, that absolutely hated school and anything that was academic related.
+My heart still grieves for the children in Middle School that could barely read a sentence from a textbook.
+My heart still hurts for the stereotypical athletes in my 10th-grade history class, that absolutely hated school and anything that was academic-related.

 From simply my experience, somewhere between the wonder of early childhood and the cusp of adolescents our modern United States education fails.
 We fail to increase the wonder of learning and instead entrench students in the mundaneness of book learning.